sandroanderes/booking-system/README.md

 ```

 ### 3. Create a Database & customize the .env file
-Change .env.example to --> .env and modify the database configuration.
+Change the (.env.example)-File to --> (.env)-File and modify the database configuration.

 ```
 DB_CONNECTION=mysql